|

 hid their excellence just in the painting technique

+but legends, you know, are destined to remain so.
 Marco Cioni studied hard the books of the ancient masters

 and experimented their painting techniques and preparation